 The name on the credit card should match the name on your driver’s license.
 Typically, just one driver is responsible for the credit card.
 If you have an additional driver on the contract (watch for additional driver fees!), they won’t need to present a credit card.

 Some rental car agencies charge an extra young driver fee for drivers under 25 or 21.
 Essentially, these companies are trying to protect themselves against inexperienced drivers who could be more likely to have an accident.
 These fees can be hefty, so make sure you’ve got a good understanding of the policy and pricing before renting a car.
+This is another instance where Avail car sharing is a better option than rental, as the company doesn’t charge a young driver fee to those under age 25.

 Rental agencies want to know when you’re planning to pick up the vehicle so they can have the car ready at the right time.
 If you’re renting from an airport, they may also ask for your flight itinerary to track the flights for delays.
 This document can actually be to your advantage: if your flight lands late and the company has the information, you shouldn’t get charged any late pick-up fees.